QuixoticSL/JS-Allonge/NOTES.md

 - Rebinding parameters is usually avoided, but what about rebinding names we declare within a function?
 What we want is a statement that works like `const`, but permits us to rebind variables.
 JavaScript has such a thing, it’s called `let`.
 - Some programmers dislike deliberately shadowing variables.
 The suggestion is that shadowing a variable is confusing code.
 If you buy that argument, the way that shadowing works in JavaScript exists to protect us from accidentally shadowing a variable when we move code around.
 - Shadowing a `const` with a `let` does not permit it to be rebound in its original scope.

+### November 23rd 2017 ###
+- Declaring `age` twice does not cause an error(!), and the inner declaration does not shadow the outer declaration.
+All `var` declarations behave as if they were hoisted to the top of the function, a little like function declarations.
+- But, again, it is unwise to expect consistency.
+A function declaration can appear anywhere within a function, but the declaration and the definition are hoisted.